lumbrokinase benefits

 Research on Lumbrokinase has been extensive and global.
 Institutions in China, Japan, and the United States have conducted numerous studies, focusing on its efficacy in breaking down fibrin—a protein involved in blood clotting.
 This action helps enhance blood flow and prevent clot formation, offering potential support in reducing the risk of cardiovascular events such as stroke and myocardial infarction.

-Different parts of the earthworm, including the pharyngeal region, crop, gizzard, clitellum, and intestine, secrete enzymes that help dissolve fibrin [8].
-Oral administration of powdered earthworm extract has been used to support circulatory health and treat blood disorders [9].
+Different parts of the earthworm, such as the pharynx, crop, gizzard, clitellum, and intestine, secrete enzymes that can dissolve fibrin.
+Powdered earthworm extract has been used orally to support circulation and manage certain blood-related conditions [9].

-Lumbrokinase is a complex enzyme blend, with plasminogen activators being the most important.
-These activators convert plasminogen into plasmin, an enzyme that breaks down fibrin, a protein involved in blood clotting.
+Lumbrokinase is a group of enzymes, with plasminogen activators being the most important.
+These convert plasminogen into plasmin, an enzyme that breaks down fibrin involved in blood clotting.

-Thus, Lumbrokinase has fibrinolytic properties and may help treat conditions related to blood clots, such as deep vein thrombosis (DVT), pulmonary embolism (PE), and ischemic stroke [10].
+Because of this fibrin-breaking activity, Lumbrokinase may help manage conditions related to blood clots, such as deep vein thrombosis (DVT), pulmonary embolism (PE), and ischemic stroke [10].

 Earthworms